David Saperstein (SEC official)

-David Saperstein (June 14, 1901 – December 28, 1990) was an American lawyer and government regulator who helped create the Securities and Exchange Commission (SEC) and directed its Division of Trading and Exchange under Chairman Joseph P. Kennedy Sr..
-He served earlier as associate counsel to the Pecora Commission, contributing to the drafting of the Securities Exchange Act of 1934.
+David Saperstein (June 14, 1901 – December 28, 1990) was an American lawyer and government regulator associated with the creation and early administration of the United States Securities and Exchange Commission (SEC).
+He served as associate counsel to the Pecora Commission and later directed the SEC's Division of Trading and Exchange under Chairman Joseph P. Kennedy Sr..
+Saperstein was also associated with the drafting and early administration of the Securities Exchange Act of 1934.

 Early life and education

-Saperstein was born June 14, 1901, in Hoboken, New Jersey.
+Saperstein was born on June 14, 1901, in Hoboken, New Jersey.
 His father, Samuel Saperstein, worked for Prudential Insurance in Hudson County.
-He attended Weehawken public schools, graduated from Hoboken High School, and earned degrees from New York University in 1921 and from Columbia Law School in 1923.
-He began practice in Union City specializing in banking and municipal law before entering federal service.
+Saperstein attended public schools in Weehawken and graduated from Hoboken High School, then known as Demarest High School.
+He received a Bachelor of Arts degree from New York University in 1921 and a Bachelor of Laws degree from Columbia Law School in 1923.